 You’ve decided you need to visit a chiropractor to relieve back, neck, shoulder, arm or leg pain, and you might be wondering “Is chiropractic manipulation painful?”
-Despite chiropractic being the 3rd largest primary health care profession in the world, after medicine and dentistry, chiropractic still seems to have a reputation of being painful, and in some instances, a risky form of treatment.
-The increased awareness and immense popularity chiropractic have earned in recent years is in no small way the result of social media.
+Despite chiropractic being the 3rd largest primary health care profession in the world, after medicine and dentistry, chiropractic still seems to have a reputation for being painful, and in some instances, a risky form of treatment.
+The increased awareness and immense popularity chiropractic has earned in recent years is in no small way the result of social media.
 Indeed many people take pleasure in watching chiropractic treatments on YouTube and other platforms.
-Chiropractic is talked about amongst colleagues, friends and family members the world over, and yet many people are still reluctant to visit a chiropractor in fear of it hurting them.
+Chiropractic is talked about amongst colleagues, friends and family members the world over, and yet many people are still reluctant to visit a chiropractor for fear of it hurting them.

 No, the adjustment doesn’t hurt, it actually helps a locked or injured joint move again.
 A chiropractor will only take the joint and the ligaments into the range of movement they can naturally tolerate, so there is no straining or spraining taking place, only a helping hand literally getting the joint moving again.
 Patients will occasionally report soreness during or after the adjustment, this is due to the surrounding tissues and muscles being inflamed or even injured, if you experience soreness after treatment, this is usually alleviated with a few regular applications with an ice pack.